saucelabs-training/demo-js/testrunner-toolkit/playwright/README.md

 # Jest with Playwright
-This folder contains a simple set up for Jest and Puppeteer.
+This folder contains a simple set up for Jest and Puppeteer which can be run locally and with the Sauce Labs Testrunner Toolkit

+## Local Usage
-## Install dependencies
+### Install dependencies
 You can install all dependencies by running the following command

     npm install

 This will install all needed dependencies that are listed in the `package.json`-file

-> NOTE: Make sure you are in the folder `playwright` when you execute this command
+> NOTE: Make sure you are in the folder `testrunner-toolkit/playwright` when you execute this command

-## Run tests locally
+### Run tests locally
 You can run the tests on your local machine, the only thing you need to have is Chrome.
 If you have it you can run this command

     npm run test.local